zeeman-effect/maiar-ai/website/docs/01-building-plugins/01-philosophy.md

 ### Plugin Components

-Each plugin in Maiar can have two main types of components:
+Each plugin in MAIAR can have two main types of components:

 1. **Triggers** - Event listeners that determine when the agent should act